Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 Alcohol intoxication is a harmful physical condition caused when you drink more alcohol than your body can handle.
 It is also called ethanol poisoning, or being drunk.

-What are the physical signs and symptoms of alcohol intoxication?
+What are common signs and symptoms of alcohol intoxication?

 - Breath that smells like alcohol